HMS Terror (1813): Back expedition

-The admiralty dispatched the shipwright, William McPherson Rice, to refloat and repair Terror sufficiently to enable her sail to the naval shipyard at Chatham in Kent, where full repairs were carried out.
+The admiralty dispatched the shipwright, William McPherson Rice, to refloat and repair Terror sufficiently to enable her to sail to the naval shipyard at Chatham in Kent, where full repairs were carried out.
 Correspondence describing the repairs and the crew's sojourn in Rathmullan are held in the Royal Museums Greenwich collection.
 Back subsequently published a complete account of this voyage right up to the decommissioning of Terror in Chatham.

 Ross expedition

 In 1839 Terror was assigned to a voyage to the Antarctic along with Erebus under the overall command of James Clark Ross.
 Francis Crozier was commander of Terror on this expedition, as well as second-in-command to Ross.
 The expedition spanned three seasons from 1840 to 1843 during which Terror and Erebus made three forays into Antarctic waters, traversing the Ross Sea twice, and sailing through the Weddell Sea southeast of the Falkland Islands.
-The dormant volcano Mount Terror on Ross Island was named after the ship by the expedition commander.
+The extinct volcano Mount Terror on Ross Island was named after the ship by the expedition commander.

 Franklin expedition

 Before leaving on the Franklin expedition, both Erebus and Terror underwent heavy modifications for the journey.
-They were both outfitted with steam engines, taken from former London and Greenwich Railway steam locomotives.
+They were both outfitted with steam engines, consisting of former London and Greenwich Railway steam locomotives.
 Rated at 25 hp, each could propel its ship at 4 kn.
-The pair of ships became the first Royal Navy ships to have steam-powered engines and screw propellers.
+The pair of ships were among the first Royal Navy ships to have steam-powered engines and screw propellers.
 Twelve days' supply of coal was carried.
 Iron plating was added fore and aft on the ships' hulls to make them more resistant to pack ice, and their decks were cross-planked to distribute impact forces.
 Along with Erebus, Terror was stocked with supplies for their expedition, which included among other items: two tons of tobacco, 8,000 tins of preserves, and 7,560 litre of liquor.
 Terror's library had 1,200 books, and the ship's berths were heated via ducts that connected them to the stove.

 Their voyage to the Arctic was with Sir John Franklin in overall command of the expedition in Erebus, and Terror again under the command of Captain Francis Crozier.
-The expedition was ordered to gather magnetic data in the Canadian Arctic and complete a crossing of the Northwest Passage, which had already been charted from both the east and west, but never entirely navigated.
+The expedition was ordered to gather magnetic data in the Arctic Archipelago and complete a crossing of the Northwest Passage, which had already been charted from both the east and west, but never entirely navigated.
 It was planned to last three years.